HSG-AIML/HSG-AIML.github.io/_posts/2022-11-11-NeurIPS_22-Model_Zoos-Generative_Hyper_Representations.markdown

 There, we showed that populations of models, called *model zoos*, are indeed structured.
 With hyper-representations, we proposed a self-supervised learning method to learn representations of the weights of model zoos.
 Further, we showed that these representations are meaningful in the sense that they are predictive of model properties, such as their accuracy, epoch or hyperparamters.
-At this years NeurIPS, two more contributions in this research direction got accepted: 1) the Model Zoo Dataset to facilitate research in that domain; and 2) Generative Hyper Representations to sample new NN weights.
+At this year's NeurIPS, two more contributions in this research direction got accepted: 1) the Model Zoo Dataset to facilitate research in that domain; and 2) Generative Hyper Representations to sample new NN weights.

 ## Model Zoo Dataset
 >Link:   [https://modelzoos.cc](https://modelzoos.cc])